aerographql/documentation/source/_posts/interface-and-union.md

 This is what happen here.
 *This is one point that make AeroGraphQL easy to use* **This computation happen at Startup, so there is nearly zero overhead for that.**

+## What's next

+Next {% post_link dependency-injection tutorial %} will walk you through using the dependency injection system to enhance your resolvers..